adameva1/training/readme.md

 ## Staging and committing

+Add you answers to the file readme.md!
+## Inspecting the repository and history

+... put commands and explanation here

+## Managing branches

     $ git checkout master          Switch to master branch
     $ git branch feature1          Create a new branch feature1
     $ git checkout -b work         Create a new branch and switch to it